Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab6.md

 Consider the following, a factory is producing bread, and the production process has several components.
-On _average_, a pre-made bread dough takes an exponentially-distributed 20 minutes to finish in an extremely hot, steam-injecting oven.
-The bread then enters a conveyor-belt with four workstations that apply and inject preservatives, flavor enhancers, and other ingredients for bread quality which takes a uniform time ranging from 10 to 30 minutes to allow for injection and resting.
+On _average_, a pre-made bread dough takes an exponentially-distributed 20 minutes to finish in an extremely hot, steam-injecting oven, this can be considered a source with a Markovian Arrival rate of 1/5 hours that feeds into a workstation.
+The bread then enters a conveyor-belt with four sequential workstations that apply and inject preservatives, flavor enhancers, and other ingredients for bread quality which takes a uniform time ranging from 10 to 30 minutes to allow for injection and resting.